This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Celery Juice Benefits: Antioxidant Superfood Drink or All Hype?

 Celery juice has become very popular in the nutrition world.
-Juicing fruits and vegetables (aka juice cleanse) is a practice that has been around for centuries, with some records indicating that pomegranates and figs were mashed into a juice and consumed as early as 150 B.C.
+Juicing fruits and vegetables (aka juice cleanse) is a practice that has been around for centuries, with some records indicating that pomegranates and figs were mashed into a juice and consumed as early as 150 B.C., and many now do the same with celery in order to take advantage of celery juice benefits.

 The truth is that celery juice can be beneficial and supply a steady stream of the antioxidants and micronutrients that your body needs for a very low amount of calories.
-Promising research also shows that celery juice can help decrease inflammation, keep you well-hydrated and even reduce blood pressure.
+Promising research also has shown that celery juice can help decrease inflammation, keep you well-hydrated and even reduce blood pressure.

 - Calories: 33